-The Mormon church fears a free and open academic environment.
+I believe there is abundant evidence that the Mormon church fears an open academic environment.
 Freedom is dangerous, it is subversive.

 Within such an environment nothing was more natural than to abolish the heritage of what for centuries scholars the world over admired: German Academic Freedom.

 Also, one must recognize that non-Mormon academics publish and are thereby subject to peer review.
-In contrast, it is extremely rare that a paper on archaeology or anthropology coming out of BYU would be accepted for publication by one of the leading scholarly journals, let alone survive the often-withering examination non-Mormon scholars.
+In contrast, it is extremely rare that a paper on archaeology or anthropology coming out of BYU would be accepted for publication by a leading scholarly journal, let alone survive the often-withering examination non-Mormon scholars.

-Before we begin, a word about a word – Mormon
+Finally, before we begin, a word about a word – Mormon.

-Name changes are not unprecedented per se. in Mormonism, the ‘church’ has gone through several iterations in its short history.
+Now name changes are not unprecedented per se in Mormonism, the ‘church’ has gone through several iterations in its short history.
 It was initially named, ‘The Church of Christ’ by Joseph Smith on April 6, 1830, apparently at the Lord’s entreat.
-It held that name from 1830 to 1834 at which time it was brought to Joseph’s, and it would seem the Lord’s attention that they were not the first to coin that name and it had better be changed to avoid if not litigation, certainly confusion.
+It held that name from 1830 to 1834 at which time it was brought to Joseph’s attention that he was not the first to coin that name and it had better be changed to avoid if not litigation, certain confusion.

 Not to be caught in the same bind again, the name was quickly changed to ‘The Church of the Latter Day Saints,’ completely removing Jesus Christ from the moniker.

-Like some members, most writers, and all media, I will respectfully be ignoring President Russell’s admonition.
+Like some members, most writers, and all but the Utah media, I will respectfully be ignoring President Russell’s admonition.

-Besides taking 47 keystrokes to write just once, the loquaciousness is irritating to the reader, and the continuous use of the long version might even sound like I am mocking the church.
+Besides taking 47 keystrokes to write just once, the loquaciousness is irritating to the reader, and the continuous use of the long version might even lead one to think that by its continuous use I am mocking the church.

-I do not doubt that this ‘revelation’ will be about as successful as the ill-conceived one targeting LGBTQ couples that Nelson called, ‘a revelation from God’ just four years ago, that he recently reversed in response to apparently another revelation.
+I do not doubt that this ‘revelation’ will be about as permanent as the one targeting LGBTQ couples that Nelson referred to in the day as, ‘a revelation from God,.’

 I can certainly understand why brother Nelson is ashamed of the moniker; it certainly brings unflattering images to the minds of a great many people.
 But changing the name doesn’t change the history.